joeroaden/Currency-Exchanger/README.md

-# Galactic Calculator
+# Currency - Exchanger

 #### By _**Joe Roaden**_

-#### _An application used to generate your age around the universe.
-This projects utilizes ES6 classes, dependencies managed by npm, jest and webpack_
+#### _An application used to convert USD to a selection of other currencies utilizing the ExchangeRate-API_

 ## Technologies Used